dapr/docs/daprdocs/content/en/reference/api/cryptography_api.md

 weight: 1300
 ---

-Dapr provides native, cross-platform, and cross-language support for encryption and decryption support via the Cryptography building block.
+Dapr provides cross-platform and cross-language support for encryption and decryption support via the Cryptography building block.
 Besides the [language specific SDKs]({{<ref sdks>}}), a developer can invoke these capabilities using the gRPC API endpoints below.